eliorsulem/HSplit-corpus/README.md

 **./HSplit**

 Gold-standard Sentence Splitting Corpus composed by the generations made by 4 annotators, given [the complex side of the test corpus of Xu et al., 2016](https://github.com/cocoxu/simplification), following the sentence splitting guidelines.
-HSplit 1 and 2 correspond to Set1 guidelines.
-HSplit 3 and 4 correspond to Set2 guidelines.
+HSplit 1 and 2 correspond to Set 1 guidelines.
+HSplit 3 and 4 correspond to Set 2 guidelines.

 **License**